-Our students enjoy creative freedom and have the opportunity to pitch and initiate filmmaking projects across a wide range of productions, from fiction to documentary, advertising to music video.
-You will develop skills such as self-promotion, knowledge in finance and distribution, and learn to commercialise practical experiences and skills to successfully navigate the film industry.
+Our students enjoy creative freedom and can pitch and initiate filmmaking projects across a wide range of productions, from fiction to documentary, advertising to music video.
+You will develop skills such as self-promotion, knowledge in finance and distribution, and learn to commercialise practical experiences.
+Your broad knowledge will give you the skills to successfully navigate the film and screen industries by the end of the course.